automatically generated captions

 00:06:33 In a sense there's a similarity because if you believe Darwin and I'm a great admirer of Mr Darwin.

 00:06:41 Nature operates by the idea of fitness what does fitness mean you get into wonderful arguments about what fitness

 00:06:48 means but it basically ends up with the idea that whatever processes got us here got us here rather than porpoises

 00:06:55 or snails or something that kind

 00:06:57 and part of the reason we got here is that we are able to invent things that do not otherwise exist to accomplish

-00:07:05 purposes some good some bad which other creatures have been able to do so well so what got us here was the ability our
+00:07:05 purposes some good some bad which other creatures haven't been able to do so well so what got us here was the ability our

-00:07:13 ability the ability of our particular evolutionary experiment to do something that's going to us as human beings
+00:07:13 ability the ability of our particular evolutionary experiment to do something us as human beings

 00:07:21 and the interesting thing about that of course is that if you say that what accounts what counts is experimentation